python/typing/docs/source/typing_anti_pitch.rst

   well with your editor, maybe they're too hard to configure.
 Whatever the reason -- it just doesn't work for your project.

+* Type checking in Python isn't actually strict enough, powerful enough or expressive enough for you.
+Python type checkers end up making various decisions out of pragmatism, or due to limited resources, and these decisions might not be the ones for you.

 Advice for maintainers of untyped libraries
 *******************************************